-- a.
-NSF SBIR/STTR recipients are required to request payments electronically through the Award Cash Management Service (ACM\$).
-Under ACM\$, recipients must provide award level detail at the time of the payment request.
-Recipients must request payments in amounts necessary to meet their current needs, pursuant to the timing of payments as defined in 2 CFR § 200.305 and the guidelines contained in 31 CFR Part 205.
-Unless otherwise specified in the award, the recipient agrees to comply with all applicable Treasury regulations and National Science Foundation implementing and reporting procedures, which are outlined in PAPPG Chapter VIII. - b.
-In accordance with 2 CFR § 200.305, where appropriate, recipients are required to maintain advances of Federal funds in interest-bearing accounts.
-Recipients may retain interest earned on amounts up to \$500 per year for administrative expenses.
+- b.
+In accordance with 2 CFR § 200.305, where appropriate, the recipient is required to maintain advances of Federal funds in interest-bearing accounts.
+The recipients may retain interest earned on amounts up to \$500 per year for administrative expenses.
 Any additional interest earned on Federal advance payments deposited in interest-bearing accounts must be remitted annually to the Department of Health and Human Services Payment Management System (PMS) through an electronic medium using either the Automated Clearing House (ACH) network or a Fedwire Funds Service payment.
-Instructions on submission of remittances is contained in 2 CFR § 200.305(b)(9). - c.
-In the absence of an approved modification to this schedule, payments will be made by NSF as follows: A total of twenty-five percent (25%) of the award amount will be made available on the start date of the award, twenty percent (20%) upon acceptance by NSF of each satisfactory interim report, and the remainder (15%) upon acceptance by NSF of a satisfactory final report as described in Term and Condition Project Reporting Requirements and/or in the SBIR/STTR Program Solicitation.
+Instructions on submission of remittances is contained in PAPPG Chapter VIII.D.3. - c.
+In the absence of an approved modification to this schedule, payments will be made by NSF as follows: A total of twenty-five percent (25%) of the award amount will be made available on the start date of the award, and an additional twenty-five percent (25%) upon approval by NSF of the first and second interim reports (see Term and Condition Project Reporting Requirements).
+The remainder of the funds, less \$25,000, will be made available upon approval by NSF of the third interim report.
+The final \$25,000 will be made available upon approval by NSF of a satisfactory final report and upon submission of a Project Outcomes Report, as described in Term and Condition Project Reporting Requirements and/or in the SBIR/STTR Program Solicitation. - d.
+In accordance with 2 CFR § 200.344, unless the Federal awarding agency authorizes an extension, recipients must liquidate all financial obligations incurred under the Federal award no later than 120 calendar days after the end date of the period of performance.
+NSF will financially close SBIR/STTR awards will financially close 120 days from after the period of performance award end date and the award will be removed from the ACM\$ payment screen for active awards.